Formal School Vs World School

 Firstly, I must say – read this with an open mind.
 If you are a parent considering travel and education, then you must do what is right for your child, and all children are different and unique.

-Six years ago when we decided to set out on a quest to explore the world as one of the primary areas we address was education.
+Six years ago when we decided to set out on a quest to explore this globe as one of the primary areas we address was education.
+At the time we thought we would be gone one year, but then after some things went wrong back in Adelaide in 2013, we ended up staying away longer as this person wanted a fight, and I wasn’t up to it at the time.

 It takes preparation and works for both the child and the parent/s, and the school system.
 So I am here to talk about schooling, home-schooling, and world-schooling.